Image Description

 NSW FSS Certificate

 This course is also approved by the NSW Food Authority as satisfying the Food Safety Supervisor training provisions.
-Upon successful completion of this course, participants will receive a NSW Food Safety Supervisor Certificate issued on behalf of the NSW Food Authority by registered Training Organisation, Tactical Training Group Pty Ltd 91054.
+Upon successful completion of this course, participants will be eligible to receive a NSW Food Safety Supervisor (FSS) Certificate issued on behalf of the NSW Food Authority by registered Training Organisation, Tactical Training Group Pty Ltd 91054.

 Note: The NSW Food Safety Supervisor certificate will expire five years from the date of issue.
 You must refresh your training prior to this time to keep your certificate current.